 2013 Research Associate, Center for Great Plains Studies, University of Nebraska-Lincoln.

-HST 122: Survey of United States History II (including an online section)
+HST 122: Survey of United States History II (includes online sections)

 HST 230: History of Ireland

-HST 240: Environmental History of North America (including an honors section)
+HST 240: Environmental History of North America (includes an Honors section)

 HST 405: Women in American History